kuiper2000/tropical-dynamics/_sources/Variability/MJO.md

 ## Wave Dynamics

 From wave dynamics perspective, the MJO has long been considered as a type of convectively coupled wave for two reason.
 First, MJO's circulation pattern is very similar to those found in the forced Kelvin wave, where the horizontal wind is characterized by a Gill-like response (we will talk a bit more about Gill solution later) with easterly/westerly to the east/west of convection.
 In addition, the easterly region is usually characterized by shallower circulation (as well as cloud height) while the westerly phase is characterized by stratiform (top-heavy heating profile).
-The shallow circulation can recharge moist entropy into the free troposphere due to shallower divergence to export
+The shallow circulation can recharge moist entropy into the free troposphere due to shallow divergent flow (export lower dry static energy).
+On the contrary, the deep circulation can efficiently discharge the column moist entropy to other regions.

+The tilting vertical structure from east to the west closely mimics the observed structure in equatorial Kelvin waves.
+In tropical wave theory, such shallow circulation can be explained through the momentum balance in a frictional planetary boundary.

 ```{figure} ../tropical-dynamics-figures/MJO_vertical_structure.png